Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Introduction

 \subsection{Internal Parameter Results for Infinite-Dimensional Nekhoroshev Stability}

-To address the stability of the original equation without modification, one must overcome the problem of resonances inherent in the system.
-A promising approach involves extracting parameters via frequency modulation from the nonlinear integrable part, where the amplitudes of the initial data themselves serve as parameters, like \cite{B00}.
-These are named internal parameters.
-Compared to external parameters, internal parameters are typically much smaller in magnitude.
-This necessitates the analysis of more delicate non-resonance conditions and requires stronger estimates for the measure of the non-resonant set.
-To achieve this, we employ the method of rational normal forms.
-This approach differs from standard normalization by allowing terms involving the solution $u$ itself to appear in the denominators when solving the homological equations, rather than relying solely on coefficient matching.
-This technique was first introduced in \cite{FG13} and has also been utilized in \cite{BFG20,BG21,LX24}.
-While studies focusing on the regularity requirements in this context are relatively scarce, results analogous to the external parameter case exist: polynomial stability times $(\frac{1}{\varepsilon})^s$ in Sobolev spaces (finite differentiability) in \cite{BFG20,BG21} and sub-exponential stability times $\exp|\ln \varepsilon|^\alpha$ under Gevrey regularity were obtained in \cite{BCGW24,LX24}.
+Addressing the stability of the original equation without modification requires overcoming the intrinsic problem of resonances in the system.
+At this point, traditional canonical techniques cannot be applied.
+In \cite{FM24}, effective stability in the case of complete resonance was obtained using para-differential techniques and suitable tame estimates.
+Another effective approach to addressing this issue involves extracting parameters through frequency modulation of the nonlinear integrable component.
+In this framework, the amplitudes of the initial data themselves are utilized as internal parameters, a concept first proposed in \cite{B00}.
+In contrast to external parameters, internal parameters are typically much smaller in magnitude.
+This necessitates the formulation of more refined non-resonance conditions and requires make estimates for the measure of the resulting non-resonant set, accounting for the comparatively small scale of internal parameters.
+To address this, we employ the method of rational normal forms.
+This approach deviates from standard normalization by permitting terms that explicitly involve the solution \( u \) in the denominators of the homological equations, rather than relying exclusively on coefficient matching.
+This technique, originally introduced in \cite{BFG20b}, has since been applied to a range of problems involving infinite-dimensional Hamiltonian systems, as demonstrated in \cite{BG21,LX24}.
+Although studies concerning the regularity requirements in this context remain limited, results analogous to those in the external parameter case have been established.
+Polynomial stability times \( (\frac{1}{\varepsilon})^s \) have been proven for Sobolev spaces (finite differentiability) in \cite{BFG20b,BG21}, while sub-exponential stability times \( \exp(|\ln \varepsilon|^\alpha) \) have been obtained under Gevrey regularity in \cite{BCGW24,LX24}.